tokgozfurkan/STAR/README.md

-These repository involves all files that has been used or going to be used in the project named 'Design of a filter inductor with planar magnetics'.
+These repository involves all files that has been used or going to be used in the project named 'Design of a filter inductor with planar magnetics'. \n
 -AC current?
 -Problem with choosing core and wire
 -Calculating efficiency